chaseruskin/orbit/docs/src/tutorials/dependencies.md

 └─ nand_gate (gates:0.1.0)
 ```

-Finally, let's install this IP to the cache for future reuse as well.
+Finally, let's install this ip to the cache for future reuse as well.
 ```
 $ orbit install --path .
 ```

-Nice, now we have successfully reused designs across IPs!
-However, maybe we should have designed all the logic gates in the gates IP...
+Nice, now we have successfully reused designs across ips!
+However, maybe we should have designed all the logic gates in the gates ip...

 ### Additional notes on dependencies

-Before integrating a design unit from an external IP into a separate project, it's important to first update the Orbit.toml file.
-This manifest file has a dependencies section, which allows you to tell `orbit` which IPs to bring into the current project scope.
-Without the IPs in scope, `orbit` may be unable to identify where you got a reference for a particular design unit. `orbit` denotes an unknown design unit with a ? when displaying the design hierarchy.
+Before integrating a design unit from an external ip into a separate project, it's important to first update the Orbit.toml file.
+This manifest file has a dependencies section, which allows you to tell `orbit` which ips to bring into the current project scope.
+Without the ips in scope, `orbit` may be unable to identify where you got a reference for a particular design unit. `orbit` denotes an unknown design unit with a ? when displaying the design hierarchy.
 ```
 half_add (half-add:0.1.0)
 └─ nand_gate ?